Back to top

 }

-2.3.
-Example: Search perspective and change attributes
+4.1.
+Example: Search for a perspective and change its attributes

-The following example shows how to access a PartSashContainer with the mypartsashcontainer ID and how to set the container data parameter for its children.
-This will re-arrange (layout) the parts in the container.
+In this example it changes the container data parameter for its children.
+This will arrange (layout) the parts in the container.

 @Execute